RockitBootcamp/Student-Resources/PHP/10 OOP II/Exercise-HTML Objects.md

 - Challenge #6: Keep going...

 ## Introduction

 In this exercise you will create a set of classes to represent HTML for tags.
 As we have seen it can be pretty ugly to mix HTML and PHP code.
 Whether we do it in the PHP section or in the HTML section it is still **ugly**.
-To help allieviate this ugliness we can create a set of classes that represent the HTML elements.
+To help alleviate this ugliness we can create a set of classes that represent the HTML elements.
 Let's look at how such a set of classes might be used.
 In the PHP section we could create an initialize tag object like this:

 ```php
 <?php